3 Jedi-Mind Tricks for Bootcamps

 #8 – Recognize and reward your campers as much as possible.

 #9 – Just say NO to any type of long, slow cardio (including a jogging warm-up) in your bootcamp.
-People don’t want to pay $20 for
+People don’t want to pay $20 for something they hate and can do on their own.

 #10 - Specialize.
 Be the “best bootcamp for moms”, the “toughest bootcamp in town”, the “Beginner Bootcamp Boss”, or something that sets you apart from all other bootcamps in town.